SaNeKxOK/who-wants-to-be-a-millionaire/README.md

 ## Usage

-Navigate to `http://localhost:3000` in your web browser to start playing the game.
+To play the game, visit the live site at [https://how-to-become-a-millionaire-tau.vercel.app/](https://how-to-become-a-millionaire-tau.vercel.app/) or run it locally by navigating to `http://localhost:3000` in your web browser.
 Follow the on-screen instructions to answer questions and progress through the game.

 ## Deployment